 Daily visits end at curfew.
 Overnight visits are restricted to weekends.
-All persons occupying a residence hall are expected to adhere to the policies of the university as stated in the residence halls manual and/or Student Handbook.
+All visitors and guests occupying a residence hall are expected to adhere to the policies of the university as stated in the residence halls manual and/or Student Handbook.